CommE2E/olm/docs/olm.rst

 =========== ===== ======== ================================================

 The length of the MAC is determined by the authenticated encryption algorithm being used.
+(Olm version 1 uses HMAC-SHA-256, giving a MAC of 32 bytes).
 The MAC protects all of the bytes preceding the MAC.

 Pre-Key Messages
 ~~~~~~~~~~~~~~~~